-For accounting purposes, Downloads use a different shopping cart to the Mail Order.
-You can shop in both at the same time - the carts are separate - just remember that you will need to pay for each separately as well.
+digital uses a different shopping cart from mail order - you can shop in both at the same time, just remember to pay for each separately

-Paid download links are valid for 48 hours.
-After payment is accepted the links will be presented on a web page for immediate download, as well as sent to you via e-mail (be sure you give a valid address).
-Please allow sufficient time for the message to travel the globe and find you, and if necessary check your 'spam' or 'junk' mail box.
-E-mail is never 100 per cent reliable… If needs be, We'll chisel one out by hand.
+Paid download links are valid for a limited time.
+After payment is accepted the links should be displayed to you on a web page for immediate download, as well as sent to the e-mail address you provided.
+If necessary check your 'spam' or 'junk' mail box.

 Most files arrive as ZIP archives, and must be extracted before you can put them to use - double-clicking on the archive usually works.